39-Year-Old Designated Hitter – Boston Red Sox

 2015 Fantasy Baseball Outlook

 Ortiz was once again Boston's most dangerous hitter, belting 35 homers and knocking in 104 runs for a team that was challenged offensively for much of the season.
 He got a contract extension early on ...

 David Ortiz Contract Information:

-Signed a two-year, $26 million deal with the Red Sox in November of 2012.
+Agreed to a one-year, $15 million extension with the Red Sox in March of 2014.